Sai-Moen/TMInterface-AS-SaiMoen/site/distributions/bruteforce/finetuner.md

 ## Patch Notes

+### v2.1.1i

+- Fixed target value not using display values (and thus not converting e.g. degrees to radians).
+- Added warning for grouped rotation target.
+- Did some cleanup.

 ### v2.1.1h

-- Fix potential memory leak relating to unmet conditions collection.
+- Fixed potential memory leak relating to unmet conditions collection.
 - Make yaw/pitch/roll use angle difference rather than vector distance (note: grouped rotation is still broken).
-- Add minimum value and maximum value to wheel contacts, gear and rear gear.
+- Added minimum value and maximum value to wheel contacts, gear and rear gear.
-- Add a version field to serialization of groups/scalars/conditions (note: this update will wipe the settings of the two editors).
+- Added a version field to serialization of groups/scalars/conditions (note: this update will wipe the settings of the two editors).

 ### v2.1.1g